First Coast community gears up to help Carolinas

 Last night I authorized @JFRDJAX Jax Fire & Rescue Urban Search & Rescue Unit to coordinate / the State to deploy resources to help folks in the Carolinas & other areas as Florence approaches.
 I pray for the people & leadership in the path of Florence.
 I pray for our JFRD team. — Lenny Curry (@lennycurry) September 11, 2018

-Flagler County is deploying one fire-rescue team and two strike team leaders on Tuesday.
+Flagler County Fire Rescue on Tuesday deployed one rescue team and two strike team leaders.
 They will stage in to Raleigh to assist with hurricane response.

+St. Johns County Fire Rescue joined Flagler County Fire Rescue and Clay County Fire Rescue on deployment to the Carolinas.
+The crews have initially been tasked with assisting in the evacuation of medical patients from hurricane-prone areas.

+Also on Tuesday, Florida Power & Light Company (FPL) crews left Florida to help restore power to customers affected by Hurricane Florence.

 Copyright 2018 by WJXT News4Jax - All rights reserved.